hshicalu/hshicalu/README.md

 ### About hicalu
-- master student @Osaka University
+- Master student @Osaka University
-- internship in Tokyo
+- Internship in Tokyo